linto-ai/linto-stt/nemo/README.md

 If a GPU is available, add `--gpus all` to the command before the image name.

-Once the API is running, you can test it using:
+Once the API is running, you can test it using (from the root of the repository):
 ```sh
 curl -X POST "http://localhost:8080/transcribe" -H "accept: application/json" -H "Content-Type: multipart/form-data" -F "file=@test/bonjour.wav;type=audio/wav"
 ```